 Garden shows and Japan days

-Members work together to prepare and man display stands at major garden Shows including the RHS Tatton Park Flower Show and the BBC Gardeners’ World Live Show at the NEC.
+Members work together to prepare and man display stands at major Garden Shows, including the RHS Tatton Park Flower Show.
 We also participate in Japan days around the country.
 Being involved in such events is always interesting as members see the show from the inside, not just as a visitor.

 The JGS exhibition – ‘Visions of Paradise’

 In 2010 the JGS created a major, high-quality travelling exhibition about Japanese gardens in the UK.
 It has been exhibited at several major venues so far and is currently touring the country.

 A highly regarded booklet containing all the exhibition material is available for sale. > See Merchandise

 From time to time JGS is asked to provide expert speakers for public lectures.
 Such lectures have been given at SISJAC (the Sainsbury Institute for the Study of Japanese Arts and Cultures) in Norwich, the Japan Society in London and the Japan Society North West.

 Some members often work together on research projects.